JayceFayne/vec-btree-map/README.md

 ## Why?

-This library is meant for building data structures that you iterate over a lot but don't change much.
+This library is meant for building data structures that you iterate over a lot.
 Why not just use a HashMap?
 Iterating over a HashMap is slow and the iteration order is not guaranteed to be stable.

 ## Contributing